pypeit/PypeIt/doc/mosfire.rst

 ----------------------
 As default, the wavelength calibration is performed using the OH lines in science frames and the :ref:`wave_calib:Full Template` algorithm.
 The templates are created in the same way as done for Keck/DEIMOS (see :ref:`deimos_wavecalib`).
-There are four templates, one per each MOSFIRE filter:
+There are five templates, one per each of the most commonly used MOSFIRE filters:

 - keck_mosfire_OH_Y.fits
 - keck_mosfire_OH_J.fits
+- keck_mosfire_OH_J2.fits
 - keck_mosfire_OH_H.fits
 - keck_mosfire_OH_K.fits

 and ``PypeIt`` will automatically choose the right template according to the specific dataset.

 When `long2pos_specphot` mask is used, the wavelength calibration using OH lines will not be successful.
-Therefore, four additional templates using arcs lines (Ar, Ne) are also available:
+Therefore, five additional templates using arcs lines (Ar, Ne) are also available:

 - keck_mosfire_arcs_Y.fits
 - keck_mosfire_arcs_J.fits
+- keck_mosfire_arcs_J2.fits
 - keck_mosfire_arcs_H.fits
 - keck_mosfire_arcs_K.fits